Special Education

 School psychologists help children and youth succeed academically, socially, and emotionally.
 They collaborate with educators, parents, and other professionals to create safe, healthy, and supportive learning environments for all students that strengthen connections between home and school.

-• Leisa Hanson-Fergot – Coulee Montessori & Longfellow Middle
+- Leisa Hanson-Fergot – Longfellow Middle & Private Schools (Elementary)

-• Ken Ortery – Logan High School & State Road Elementary
+- Ken Ortery – Logan High School & Private Schools (Secondary)

-• Kaylin Zukowski – Southern Bluffs Elementary & Spence Elementary
+- Kaylin Zukowski - Emerson Elementary & Spence Elementary